tristanl2027/CS.11.06-Lab-6.1/README.md

 This report indicates that, scanning outward from the submarine, the sonar sweep found depths of 199, 200, 208, 210, and so on.

-The first order of business is to figure out how quickly the depth increases, just so Brooke knows what she’s dealing with.
-The lower Brooke can keep under the ocean surface, the less likely Amboise will be able to pick her up on radar.
+The first order of business is to figure out how quickly the depth increases, just so Izzy knows what she’s dealing with.
+The lower Izzy can keep under the ocean surface, the less likely Zhongmou will be able to pick her up on radar.

 To do this, count the number of times a depth measurement increases from the previous measurement.
 (There is no measurement before the first measurement.)
 In the example above, the changes are as follows: